 Risk Mitigating action Residual risk high/low Necessary skills, and experience to deliver the works under Construction Management.
 The proposed Company are highly experienced in delivering these types of works and have demonstrated and provided such evidence in the technical qualification submission of their Tender.
-The weighting criteria applied to the ITT was split at 60% Quality /40% price where written statements required under the quality submissions were assessed.
 Low Compliance with 2015 Public Contracts Regulations Services have been procured using utilising the Councils E-Tendering Portal.
 Low Contractual matters The Councils requirements are built into the JCT Design & Build Contract 2016 Edition (V2 and tender documentation.
 Low Performance of the Contractors.
 Structured and regular design, technical and progress meetings to be held to monitor programme and performance.
 Robust systems in place to capture, share and store information from deign to completion of works on 4Projects.
 Low Coronavirus Service continuity maintained.
 Please refer to Appendix 1.
 Medium